Truck Festival: Truck Records

 Truck Records was an independent record label based in Oxford, England.
 It grew out of the Truck Festival, held annually in Steventon, Oxfordshire.
-The festival and label were started (in 1998 and 1999 respectively) by the Bennett family, two of whom have formed the band The Dreaming, and were members of Goldrush.
+The festival and label were started (in 1998 and 1999 respectively) by the Bennett family, two of whom formed the band The Dreaming, and were members of Goldrush.

 Past and present artists on Truck Records include Goldrush, The Electric Soft Parade, MC Lars, Trademark, The Rock of Travolta, Meanwhile, Back in Communist Russia…, Black Nielson, Four Storeys, Fonda 500, The Black Madonnas, The Schla La Las and Piney Gir.

-In 2005, the label was the subject of Channel 4 documentary "The Business: Business or Pleasure".
+In 2005, the label was the subject of the Channel 4 documentary "The Business: Business or Pleasure".
 The documentary covered the business's financial problems alongside the employees' motivation and love of the music industry.